intraju/lesrn_git/CONTRIBUTING.md

 trace_out.xml - uptaded trace xml with final test results (pass/fail)

-### what happens when crash scenario is encountered?
+### What happens when crash scenario is encountered?

 Crashes are identified in mailbox communication with the help of MCA (Machine Check Abort) emitting various codes for different types of crashes

-when a crash is encountered during mailbox communication, the post processing framework recognizes the occurence of crash from the fox2run.log and updates the trace file with "<crash_log>" tag with description for that specific command.
+Thus, when a crash is encountered during mailbox communication, the post processing framework recognizes the occurence of crash from the fox2run.log and updates the trace file with "<crash_log>" tag with description for that specific command.